vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

     />
   </center>

-4. Enter the slug.
+3. Enter the category slug.
 It will be part of the URL for this category.

   <center>
     <img